-This section presents the background check that proceeded the architecture definition as well as the design methodology that has been adopted for the D^2EPC architecture definition.
-The basic principles that are followed throughout the activities of T1.4 and considered during the documentation of both the first and second version of this report are all outlined.
-Through these, the first technical guideline of the overall D^2EPC framework was documented, presenting a preliminary understanding of dependencies, input/output flows and specifications of the individual architecture components.
+This section presents the background check that proceeded the architecture definition as well as the design methodology that was adopted for the D^2EPC architecture definition.
+The basic principles that were followed throughout the activities of T1.4 and considered during the documentation of all the versions of this report are all outlined.
+Through these, the final technical guideline of the overall D^2EPC framework was documented, presenting in detail the dependencies, the input/output flows and the specifications of the individual architecture components.

-As the project develops, the D^2EPC system architecture becomes clearer and more detailed.
-In this updated version of the report and following an iterative approach, the D^2EPC consortium, and in particular technical partners, present updated material and knowledge over the basic functionalities expected and delivered at sub-component level, allowing a more complete representation of the entire architecture design.
-The next and final version of the system architecture (due M36) will finalize the design and provide highly detailed technical information on each component individually but also their in-between interactions, based on the outcomes of other technical work packages (i.e. WP2-WP4).
+In alignment with the project's results, the D^2EPC system architecture reached the expected level of detail.
+This final version of the system architecture completes the design and provides highly detailed technical information on each component individually but also their in-between interactions, based on the outcomes of other technical work packages (i.e., WP2-WP4).

 An overview of the approach used to achieve the D^2EPC system architecture description is presented in Figure 1.
-The first phase of this approach was originally performed in coordination with other WP1 activities and revisited in this deliverable version to identify possible updates.
-For phase 2, the conceptual architecture introduced in version 1 of the report, which was originally based on the DoA, is re-introduced to consider changes in the interaction among components and update the system's structural view in Phase 3.
-Specifications of the architectural components are elaborated under the on-going Phase 4.
-As this process follows an iterative workflow, following other technical project activities, such a recurrent alteration between phases is expected until the completion of T1.4.
+The first phase of this approach was originally performed in coordination with other WP1 activities and revisited to identify possible updates.
+For phase 2, the conceptual architecture introduced in version 1 of the report, which was originally based on the DoA, is re-introduced to consider the final interaction among components and adjust the system's structural view in Phase 3.
+Specifications of the architectural components are elaborated under Phase 4.

 Figure 1.
-Design high-level approach for the D^2EPC System Architecture
+Design high-level approach for the D^2EPC System Architecture fundamental concepts or properties in its environment embodied in its elements, relationships, and in the principles of its design and evolution.